votingworks/arlo/docs/auth0.md

-- we use two separate Auth0 tenants, one for audit administrators, one for jurisdiction administrators, each with its own single application, so we can use completely different login screens for both, specifically 2FA for audit administrators and passwordless for jurisdiction administrators.
+- we use two separate Auth0 tenants, one for audit administrators, one for jurisdiction administrators, each with its own single application, so we can use completely different login screens for both, specifically 2FA for audit administrators, and both 2FA and passwordless for jurisdiction administrators / audit boards.

 - setting up auth0 passwordless requires either creating users via the Management API, or letting anyone sign in and filtering on our end.
-We'll start with the latter, we may do the former at some point.
+We'll start with the latter, creating URLs for audit boards on the fly, but we may do the former at some point.

 - right now we're using "Universal Login", where Auth0 controls the login page.
 It's not clear that's the right way forward for Arlo, as